 Set 1/PNM Video Guidance

 Set 1 videos (also called PNM Videos) are a short video introducing oneself to the chapters helping them to get to know each PNM a little bit better.
 With the removal of interactive Set 1 events, we introduced Set 1 videos for both chapter and PNMs.

 PNMs will get to watch each chapter’s video and make their selections based on what is shared in those videos.
-Chapter’s will watch all of the PNM videos and review the questions answered on the registration form to make their selections.
+Chapters will watch all of the PNM videos and review the questions answered on the registration form to make their selections.
 Because of their high importance, PNM videos are mandatory.
 Videos do not have to be completed before you register for recruitment, and they can be completed any time before the video deadline, August 14th.
-If you have concerns about making a video please reach out to firstname.lastname@example.org
+If you have concerns about making a video, please reach out to firstname.lastname@example.org

-There are in-depth guidelines that can be found here.
-The due date for PNM videos is August 14th, but should be completed as soon as possible.
+The due date for PNM videos is August 14th.
 Video links can be uploaded through your Campus Director account after you register for recruitment.

 iValU is a new addition to the Fall Formal Recruitment process at the University of Arizona.
 This additional programming is intended to bring more of a values-based recruitment to the University of Arizona Panhellenic Community, as well as help PNMs identify their values which can assist when making Set 1 selections.